 As someone whose day job involves sorting out movie metadata, I consider taking a movie called Suicide Squad and making a direct sequel called The Suicide Squad to be something of a personal broadside.
 But then, I’m not sure that the use of a definite article in a blockbuster title has ever been so loaded.
 2016’s Suicide Squad was panned by critics, widely mocked on the internet, disowned by its director, and made a boatload of cash.
 Clearly, a bankable idea was in need of a reset.
 So the “the” can be read as a tweak on canonicity: it’s a way of saying forget that one, here’s this one.
 It’s also a chance for DC to poach a director who was (temporarily) fired by Marvel over a Twitter PR scandal and give him the freedom of an R-rating.
 “From the horribly beautiful mind of James Gunn” trumpeted the red-band trailer, promising yucks, bad taste, weirdness, blood—and authorship, at a time when the existence of authorship in these franchises is worth debating.

 If much of what’s added by “the horribly beautiful mind of James Gunn” is irreverent banter and gore, I could honestly take or leave both.
-Gunn’s all-in commitment to banter is a stumbling block as often as a lubricant, and I’ve long since lost enough innocence for incongruent splatter to feel subversive.
-Besides, the film’s schema—a group of wisecracking, chaotic-neutral misfits save the day, but don’t sound or act like “serious” heroes—is no longer a rebuke to formula, if it ever was, but a tried and true formula of its own.
+Gunn’s all-in commitment to banter is a stumbling block as often as a lubricant, and I’ve long since lost enough innocence for incongruent splatter in a family-friendly genre to feel subversive.
+Besides, the basic schema—wisecracking chaotic-neutral misfits save the day, but don’t sound or act like “serious” heroes—is no longer a rebuke to formula, if it ever was, but a formula of its own.
 (Gunn has his own hits to pillage from, and he will).
-So if The Suicide Squad is one of the most satisfying blockbusters to come along this year, where it deserves praise is not subversion, but the fundamentals.
+So if The Suicide Squad stands out as one of the most satisfying blockbusters to come along this year, where it deserves praise is not subversion but the fundamentals.
 This is a tight, cohesive story that grabs the eye, moves fast, builds stakes, has engaging human presences, makes its share of distinct aesthetic choices, and does indeed feel like it’s got an individual consciousness swaying it—more than most Marvel movies, in fact, including Gunn’s.
 And it may be that his real contribution at the blockbuster level is showing that if those fundamentals are in place, the actual specifics have an elastic leeway to be just about anything.
-Like “The Polka Dot Man”, a DC character Gunn seems drawn to purely because it sounds like such a ludicrous idea.
-Or a climactic monster whose visual conceptualization owes less to the state-of-the-art King Kong reboot than an old kaiju matinee quickie—a joke that the film is in on, and will very much draw attention to.
+Like “The Polka Dot Man”, a DC character Gunn seems drawn to purely because it sounds like such an uncool idea.
+Or a climactic monster whose visual conceptualization owes less to the state-of-the-art King Kong reboot than an old kaiju matinee quickie.

 As it passes through theaters and HBO Max, the film has occasioned two sidenotes.
 First, that it’s been considered something of a financial disappointment, which is of interest principally because definitions of success are fluid when a $185 million movie can go right to an SVOD service while theaters face a public health crisis.